yojoshhhh/Bouncing-Balls/README.md

 # Bouncing-Balls
 Used Javascript, HTML, and CSS to create a Bouncing Balls game.
+Click on as many balls as you can before time runs out.
 Try it Out!!